thatikondanikhil/CardassistAgent/README.md

  4.In database folder create the Database using db_creation.

  5.Check the dummy data provided and insert the data manually.

+ 6.Set up the required environment files in a .env file

- 6.Use Uvicorn main:app --reload to start the server
+ 7.Use Uvicorn main:app --reload to start the server